Zokrates/ZoKrates/zokrates_book/src/reference/cli.md

 zokrates export-verifier
 ```

-Using the verifying key at `./verifying.key`, generates a Solidity contract that contains the generated verification key and a public function to verify a solution to the compiled program at `./out`.
+Using the verification key at `./verification.key`, generates a Solidity contract that contains the generated verification key and a public function to verify a solution to the compiled program at `./out`.

 Creates a verifier contract at `./verifier.sol`.